scale-it/algo-builder/examples/restricted-assets/README.md

 - The second operation, `clear-level`, is only executable by the stateful smart contract creator as well and it allows clearing the level for a specific user.
 - The final operation, `check-level`, is a call that checks if an asset transfer is ok.
 This operation can be called by anyone wishing to transfer an asset.
 This operation verifies both the asset sender and receiver levels are higher than or equal the required level for the asset.

 *NOTE:* User is only able to transfer asset from X to Y iff level of X & Y is greater than or equal to the minimum required level (which can by set by using the `set-level` tx).
 Otherwise, in case of a simple asset transfer from A to B the transaction will be rejected.
+For furthur information about this approach, please refer to [this](https://developer.algorand.org/solutions/assets-and-custom-transfer-logic/) article.

 ### Setup